Optimal Fault-Tolerant Data Fusion in Sensor Networks: Fundamental Limits and Efficient Algorithms: Introduction

 The study of the distributed estimation scenario considered in this paper was initiated in \cite{mahaney1985inexact,dolev1986reaching}.
 Marzullo proposed a sensor fusion algorithm in \cite{marzullo1990tolerating} and derived the corresponding worst case performance guarantees.
 An improved algorithm was proposed by Brooks and Iyengar (BI) in \cite{brooks1996robust}, and worst-case theoretical guarantees for both accuracy and consensus objectives were derived in \cite{ao2016precision}.
 It was shown that the BI algorithm improves upon Marzullo's algorithm in terms of the worst-case performance in the consensus objective.
 On the theory side, prior works have considered various other formulations of the distributed estimation problem under Bayesian, mean square error, and Dempster–Shafer theory paradigms \cite{olfati2004consensus,carli2008distributed,varshney1997multisensor, murphy1998dempster}.
 In this paper, we first formulate a general distributed estimation problem, and provide an analytical framework to evaluate the performance limits in terms of the accuracy and consensus objectives.
 We show that there is a fundamental tradeoff between these two objectives, and characterize the fusion operation optimizing the tradeoff in the form of a convex optimization problem.
+Furthermore, we provide a lower bound on the achievable accuracy-consensus loss.
+The bound is quantified by the \textit{average Fisher information} of the sensor output variables and is obtained via a Cramer-Rao type inequality.
 Analytical characterization of the fusion operation optimizing the aforementioned tradeoff requires prior knowledge of the underlying statistics, which is not possible in many real-world applications.
 Furthermore, even in presence of accurate estimates of the underlying statistics, deriving the optimal decision function has high computational complexity.
 In the second part of the paper, we propose a generalized class of practical low-complexity Brooks-Iyengar fusion algorithms and evaluate their performance through various simulations of practical scenarios.
-The main contributions of this work are summarized below: \begin{itemize}[leftmargin=*] \item To provide a statistical framework for distributed estimation under the accuracy and consensus objectives. \item To characterize a tradeoff in the accuracy and consensus objectives and to provide a computable optimization problem for finding the fusion algorithm optimizing this tradeoff. \item To introduce a generalized class of BI algorithms (GBI) which improve upon the original BI algorithm both in terms of the accuracy and consensus objectives. \item To prove the optimality of the GBI algorithms, in terms of the accuracy objective, under specific statistical assumptions. \item To provide numerical simulations of the performance of the proposed algorithms under various assumptions on the measurement and target variable statistics. \end{itemize}
+The main contributions of this work are summarized below: \begin{itemize}[leftmargin=*] \item To characterize a tradeoff in the accuracy and consensus objectives and to provide a computable optimization problem for finding the fusion algorithm optimizing this tradeoff. \item To provide a Cramer-Rao type bound on the performance of the optimal algorithm in terms of accuracy and consensus. \item To introduce a generalized class of BI algorithms (GBI). \item To prove the optimality of the GBI algorithms, in terms of the accuracy objective, under specific statistical assumptions. \item To provide case study simulations of the performance of the proposed algorithms. \end{itemize}